justin-behm2016/Pewlett-Hackard-Analysis/README.md

 ![retiring_titles_image](https://user-images.githubusercontent.com/111502918/191968728-d7b5fff8-a0f0-4f0a-afd1-f0b22408578b.PNG)

 -Mentorship Eligibility

-  *The image below shows an example of a filterable table made from the mentorship eligibility CSV file.
+  -The image below shows an example of a filterable table made from the mentorship eligibility CSV file.
 The file shows a       list of 1,549 employees eligible for a new mentorship program.

-  *Utilizing these staff members as mentors could lessen the blow received from mass retirement within the company.
+  -Utilizing these staff members as mentors could lessen the blow received from mass retirement within the company.
 Additionally, the use of experienced and trusted staff could create a foundation that yields both higher quantity and      quality of future work done by current staff members.

 ![mentorship_eligibilty_image](https://user-images.githubusercontent.com/111502918/191971615-e1a471eb-b75a-420a-ac2b-798d999893f0.PNG)